 Maryland Family and Medical Leave Law

-In addition to the rights granted by the FMLA, Maine employees have the right, under state law, to take time off for adoption, if their employers offer time off for biological parents.
+In addition to the rights granted by the FMLA, Maryland employees have the right, under state law, to take time off for adoption and for a family member's military service.

 Maryland Adoption Leave Law

-All employers that provide paid parental leave following the birth of a child must make the same amount of leave available to adoptive parents.
+Employers that provide paid parental leave following the birth of a child must make the same amount of leave available to adoptive parents.
+This law applies only to employers with at least 15 employees.